girirajbidwai/quiz-service/README.md

 # 🧠 Quiz Generation Service using Spring Boot + Gemini API

-Welcome to the **Quiz Generation Microservice** — an AI-powered quiz creation platform that dynamically generates multiple-choice questions (MCQs) using Google's Gemini (via LangChain), driven by user inputs like grade, subject, and topic.
+Welcome to the **AI Quiz Generation Microservice** — an AI-powered quiz creation platform that dynamically generates multiple-choice questions (MCQs) using Google's Gemini (via LangChain), driven by user inputs like grade, subject, and topic.
 Built with **Spring Boot**, **PostgreSQL**, and a powerful **Python backend**, the service is containerized with Docker and ready for production deployment.

 ---